QingliangLi/d3workshop/README.md

     .attr("class", "y axis")
     .call(yAxis);
 ```
 ![Create X-axis](img/create_x_axis.png)

-In addition to the axes, we want to add gridlines to the x-axis:
+In addition to the axes, we want to add gridlines to the x-axis.
 ```javascript
 gridlines = d3.axisTop(x)
     .ticks(6)